-As the top elected ecclesial officer of the Presbyterian Church (U.S.A.), a denomination of 1.3 million members, I write to urge you to ensure and defend the Deferred Action for Childhood Arrivals (DACA) program for the remainder of your presidency.
-We are a denomination in which our national governing body has voted time and again to stand in solidarity and fight for a just resolution of the legal limbo we have seen so many young people confront as they strive to become full participants in U.S. society.
-I speak particularly about the group of young people who arrived as children, brought to the United States by their parents.
-DACA has provided these same individuals the opportunity to live without fear and to seek a fuller life.
+As the top elected ecclesial officer of the Presbyterian Church (U.S.A.), a denomination of 1.3 million members, I write to urge you to support specific legislation that supports a path to permanency, protection, and safety for the Dreamers population.
+We also ask that you work to keep DACA in place until legislation can be implemented so that this population is not consumed by the unwarranted burden of the uncertainty and fear of deportation.
+The PC(USA) is a denomination in which our national governing body has voted time and again to stand in solidarity and fight for a just resolution of the legal limbo we have seen so many young people confront as they strive to become full participants in U.S. society.
+We see you as integral partners in seeking out that path to justice.

-Because of DACA, approximately 800,000 young people, called Dreamers, have been able to continue their education, enter the military, obtain better paying jobs with better working conditions, and raise families.
-They have fought tirelessly for their rights and as engaged members of our communities, they exemplify our country at its best.
+Because of DACA, we have seen approximately 800,000 Dreamers provided the opportunity to continue their education, enter the military, obtain better paying jobs with better working conditions, and raise families.
+They have fought tirelessly for their rights, and as engaged members of our communities, they exemplify our country at its best.
 They have also had significant impact on local communities with 48 percent finding jobs with better working conditions, 63 percent finding better paying jobs, 90 percent having received driver's licenses or state IDs, and 12 percent purchasing their first home.
 These individual improvements compute to local improvements, too.
+This is a decision that not only supports one population, but causes the positive rippling effects throughout our nation.